There’s a Tiffany in Every Dysfunctional Family

 I’d find the particular wording of Bailey’s question to David “Sus” as my Gen Z-age daughters would say, short for suspicious or suspect, as if he’s trying to put the onus back on Tiffany instead of on her family, particularly their parents, when he asks David: “If the Élan thing was the most valid aspect of whatever overblown grievance Tiffany had against the family.”
 That flippant, glib, minimizing attitude is so prevalent within narcissistic families and their influential periphery, especially when it comes to the scapegoat’s own pain and trauma.
 For whatever reason, they’re not allowed to be validated: enter projection; enter unconscious bias.

-At the end of the day, the scapegoat has two choices: suck it up and continue to deteriorate in a myriad of ways, or as painful as it is — my God, is it painful — go no contact because things will never improve.
+At the end of the day, the scapegoat has two choices: suck it up and continue to deteriorate in a myriad of ways, or as painful as it is — My Word, Is It Painful — go no contact because things will never improve.
 For one, the narcissist and their cult of enablers will never apologize or validate the scapegoat’s own trauma-filled memories and experiences, a foundation required for any healthy, trusting, emotionally safe, authentic relationship.
 Anything short is gaslighting.

 She would struggle with financial and relationship stability throughout her short life.
 Up to her suicide, Tiffany existed on the fringes of her famous family: the black sheep, the scapegoat, the flighty one, the hot mess truth-teller; the family’s collective eye roll.
 There’s a Tiffany in every dysfunctional family.